nithya-kumar/CSC510_F17_Project/DESIGN.md

 Another usecase could be to collect the daily tasks and activities of users i.e. the team members.
 1 Preconditions
-  User must have a GitHub account to push all the work done on a daily basis.
-  The user must also have a Slack account and be member of the team he is working with.
-2 Main Flow
+  User must have a GitHub account to push all the work done on a daily basis The user must also have a Slack account and be member of the team he is working with 2 Main Flow
   The user logs on to Slack [S1].
 The bot like a scrum master conducts a daily meeting [S2] where it asks the user what they did yesterday, what they plan to do today and if they faced any obstacles.
 The user replies to the bot with the answers[S3]
 3 Sub Flows
-  [S1] The user logs on to Slack.
+  [S1] The user logs on to Slack
-  [S2] The bot like a scrum master conducts a daily meeting.
-  [S3] The user replies to the bot with the answers
+  [S2] The bot like a scrum master conducts a daily meeting [S3] The user replies to the bot with the answers
  4 Alternative Flows
   [E1] The user does not log into Slack